Tottenham owner Joe Lewis indicted in the US for ‘brazen insider trading scheme’

 Mr Williams described Lewis’s behaviour as “classic corporate corruption”.

 He said: “Now, none of this was necessary.
 Joe Lewis is a wealthy man.
-But as we allege he used inside information as a way to compensate him employees or to shower gifts on his friends and lovers.
+But as we allege, he used inside information as a way to compensate his employees or to shower gifts on his friends and lovers.

 “That’s classic corporate corruption.
 It’s cheating, and it’s against the law.
 Laws that apply to everyone, no matter who you are.